 AdZooma researched the average cost of marketing agencies in the UK.
-We were asked to contribute to the research and, along with several other agencies, we were credited in the final article with a link back to our website.
+We were asked to contribute to the research, along with several other agencies.
+We were credited in the final article with a link back to our website.

-This link comes from a well-known brand in the marketing industry, meaning it’s both a relevant and valuable source – matching the qualities we highlighted above.
+The link comes from a well-known brand in the marketing industry.
+This means it’s both a relevant and valuable source, matching the qualities we highlighted above.

 On the other hand, perhaps a marketing blogger comes across this post and thinks “hey this is a great resource, I’ll share it with my readers” (and by the way, if this is you, please feel free ✌️).
 It’s unlikely the blogger’s website will be anywhere near as established and valued a domain as the BBC, but it will be much more relevant to the marketing industry seeing as they’ve dedicated their entire site to the topic.

 Despite the trade-offs, we would still be getting a good link in both cases.
-Although if we had to choose between the two, we would plump for relevance over quality.
+And if we had to choose between the two, we’d plump for relevance over quality.